rezamike/reacthooks-lesson-plan/04-React-Hooks-Cleanup/Unsolved/README.md

 ### Assignment

-Try building two seperate functions in seperate files (ex. `formState.js` & `listState.js`) to run `useState()` for multiple functions and values in the files that could benefit from this consolidation.
+Try building two seperate functions in seperate files (ex. `formState.js` & `listState.js`), which run `useState()`.
+This will allow you to access multiple functions and values in the files that you call these function files in.

 * While this may seem excessive for an small-scale application such as this, it will be helpful when building/expanding to a larger-scale.